 Accounting Considerations.
-The Compensation Committee also considers the accounting implications of various forms of executive compensation.
+The Compensation Committee also considers the accounting implications of various forms of executive compensation under US GAAP.
 In its financial statements, the Company records salaries and performance-based compensation such as bonuses as expenses in the amount paid or to be paid to the named executive officers.
-Accounting rules also require the Company to record an expense in its financial statements for equity awards, even though equity awards are not paid as cash to employees.
-The accounting expense of equity awards to employees is calculated in accordance with GAAP.
-The Compensation Committee believes that the many advantages of equity compensation, as discussed above, more than compensate for the non-cash accounting expense associated with them.
+Accounting rules also require the Company to record share-based compensation in its financial statements for equity awards.